Dakcser/NLP/README.md

 # NLP
 natural language processing &amp; text mining project

+Task outputs and code can be found in jupyter notebook.

 Project 21: Automatic Summarization

 1)We shall consider structured document containing a title, abstract and a set of subsections.
 We would like to build a text summarizer such that tracks important keywords in the document.
 For this purpose, the first step is identify these keywords.